google-deepmind/trfl/docs/trfl.md

 For n-dimensional action vectors, a multivariate distribution must be used for `policies`.
-In case there is no multivariate version for the desired univariate distribution, or in case the `actions` object is a nested structure (e.g. for multiple action types), this class also accepts a nested structure  of `policies`.
+In case there is no multivariate version for the desired univariate distribution, or in case the `actions` object is a nested structure (e.g. for multiple action types), this function also accepts a nested structure  of `policies`.
 In this case, the loss is given by `sum_i(loss(p_i, a_i))` where `p_i` are members of the `policies` nest, and `a_i` are members of the `actions` nest.
 We assume that a single baseline is